info

 • By increasing the regular investment amounts, the potential for added growth offers considerable incentive.

-State tax-advantaged treatment applies to savings used for qualified education expenses.
-Tax treatment varies.
+Tax-advantaged treatment applies to savings used for qualified education expenses.
+State tax treatment varies.
 If withdrawals are used for purposes other than qualified education expenses, the earnings will be subject to a 10% federal tax penalty in addition to federal and, if applicable, state income tax.
 States take different approaches to the income tax treatment of withdrawals.
 For example, withdrawals for K-12 expenses may not be exempt from state tax in certain states.
 Please consult your tax advisor for state-specific details.
 Tax deductions may be disallowed in the event of non-qualified withdrawals.

 “How can I possibly reach my college savings goals?”